prilldev/playminecraft/README.md

-# minecraft-ondemand
+# Host and Play Minecraft On-Demand with AWS

-Almost free serverless on-demand Minecraft server in AWS
+"Almost free" serverless on-demand Minecraft server in AWS

 ## Table of Contents